Late Francoism: Growing social and political conflict

 Marcelino Camacho, leader of the "workers' commissions."
 He was arrested with other leaders of this illegal, clandestine union in June 1972, tried, and sentenced by the Public Order Tribunal to twenty years' imprisonment in the "process 1001," coinciding with the assassination of Carrero Blanco on December 20, 1973.

-Entrenched in rigid immobilism, the "monocolor" government responded to the resurgence of labor and student unrest primarily through the deployment of public order forces.
-Between 1970 and 1973, seven workers lost their lives due to police actions (three in Granada in 1970; one in Barcelona in 1971; two in Ferrol in 1972; and one in Sant Adrià de Besòs in 1973).
-In 1971 and 1972, the Trade Union Organization dismissed 17,643 union links accused of "subversive activities," and in June of the latter year, the leading figures of the illegal "workers' commissions" were apprehended during a meeting at a convent in Pozuelo de Alarcón.
-The ten defendants, including Marcelino Camacho, Nicolás Sartorius, Eduardo Saborido, and Francisco García Salve, were subsequently sentenced to lengthy prison terms in the "process 1001".
+Entrenched in strict immobilism, the monocolor government responded to renewed labor and student unrest primarily through police repression.
+Between 1970 and 1973, seven workers were killed in labor-related incidents (three in Granada in 1970, one in Barcelona in 1971, two in Ferrol in 1972, and one in Sant Adrià de Besòs in 1973).
+In 1971 and 1972, the Trade Union Organization dismissed 17,643 worker representatives for alleged "subversive activities," and in June 1972 the leading figures of the illegal "workers' commissions" were arrested during a meeting in Pozuelo de Alarcón.
+The ten defendants—including Marcelino Camacho, Nicolás Sartorius, Eduardo Saborido, and Francisco García Salve—received long prison sentences in the "Process 1001".